dennlinger/TopicalChange/README.md

 ---
 ## Online Models

 You can now directly load the PyTorch weights in Huggingface transformers for the Model Roberta CLS consec (run 5): https://huggingface.co/dennlinger/roberta-cls-consec.
 This was the best-performing run on base transformers (not Sentence-transformers).
+**Update 2021-09-30:** We have now a model trained on Wikipedia paragraphs instead, thanks in large parts to Lucienne-Sophie Marmé.
+The model can be found online on the Huggingface model hub: https://huggingface.co/dennlinger/bert-wiki-paragraphs

 ---